dividab/tsconfig-paths-webpack-plugin/README.md

 > The use of `cwd` as default above is not optimal but we've found no better
 > solution yet.
 If you have a suggestion please file an issue.

+#### extensions _(string[]) (default=[".ts", ".tsx"])_

+An array of the extensions that will be tried during resolve.
+Ideally this would be the same as the extensions form the webpack config but it seems resolver plug-ins does not have access to this infomration so you need to specify it again for the plugin.

 #### silent _(boolean) (default=false)_

 If true, no console.log messages will be emitted.
 Note that most error messages